Executive Summary

 Best Practices for Provisioning Control Plane Nodes

 - Control plane nodes should be sized appropriately for the workloads.
-Unfortunately, what is “appropriate” often cannot be specified without testing on the actual workloads.
-A Kubernetes cluster that has few deployments, static node membership, and no additional namespaces will have very different requirements for the control plane nodes compared to a cluster that has a rapid rate of deployments, frequent worker node scaling, many namespaces, and applications that make expensive API requests, even if they have the same number of nodes.
+In order to determine best sizing, testing with actual workloads is recommended.
+A Kubernetes cluster that has few deployments, static node membership, and no additional namespaces will have very different requirements for the control plane nodes compared to a cluster that has a rapid rate of deployments, frequent worker node scaling, many namespaces, and applications that make expensive API requests, even if they have the same number of nodes

 - Some general guidelines are that control planes should have either:

-- A minimum of 8GB of memory and 4 cores
+- A minimum of 8GB of memory, 4 cores, and 40GB of disk storage

 Beyond this, sizing is dependent on the workload.
 We recommend gradually scaling up the workload on the cluster and monitoring the control plane nodes.
 If resource usage of either memory or CPU exceeds 60% capacity, then increase the CPU or memory resource available to the control plane nodes.
 This will ensure that the control planes have sufficient capacity to handle resource spikes without compromising the stability of the cluster.